BeyondATC/BeyondATC_Wiki/docs/onboarding/getting-started.md

     | ---------------------- | --------------------------------------------------------------------------------- |
     | Controller Voice Model | Voices that will be used for controllers.
 You can select basic (free) or premium voices (will use Premium Characters) |
     | Traffic Voice Model    | Voices that will be used for traffic.
 You can select basic (free) or premium voices (will use Premium Characters) |

+### Setting up AI Traffic

+!!! info
+    AI Traffic is currently available only to owners of the **Supporters Pack**.
+It will be made available to all users later, at no additional cost.

+1. **Close any other traffic injector**
+   Make sure to close any other traffic injectors, but keep the aircraft models from your preferred injector.
+BeyondATC needs to have models from one of these injectors to work properly:

+    - FSLTL
+    - Alpha India Group (AIG)
+    - FS Traffic

+    We currently recommend using **FSLTL models**, as they offer the best integration with the system.

+2. **Install models (if needed)**
+   If you don’t have any aircraft models installed, you can download the FBW installer and install the Base Models from **FSLTL traffic**:  [Download FBW Installer](https://api.flybywiresim.com/installer)

+3. **Disable MSFS Traffic**
+    Before starting your flight, make sure you have disabled all traffic settings in MSFS.

+4. **Switch to the Experimental Branch**
+   Go to your account page in BeyondATC and switch to the **Experimental** version.
+Then, launch **BeyondATC** (you may need to run it as an administrator if you don't see any traffic).

+5. **Check traffic settings in BeyondATC**
+   In BeyondATC’s settings, confirm that **Traffic** is turned **ON**.
+The recommended traffic density is set to **5** for optimal performance.

+6. **Launch your flight**
+   You’re now ready to launch your flight and enjoy the AI traffic integration!

 ---